chrisisler/wavematch/README.md

 Wavematch is a control flow operator for modern JavaScript.

 Compare values against a series of patterns and execute code based on which pattern matches.
-Patterns can be made up of literal values, type checks, and wildcards.
+Patterns can be made up of literal values, type checks, conditional guards, and wildcards.

 > How would it be used?

-# Background
+## Background
 [background]: #background

 What is pattern matching?